-The calendar's flipped from August to September, there's a chill in the air, and pumpkin spice everything is in full effect.
-It can only mean one thing: football season is here!
-Since your pet is such a big part of the family, why not include them in your game day menu planning?
-They can't have buffalo wings or guacamole (avocado is toxic to dogs), but we've got healthy alternatives you can cook up for your dog or cat that are sure to please!
+The calendar’s flipped from August to September, there’s a chill in the air, and pumpkin spice everything is in full effect.
+It can only mean one thing: Football season is here!
+Since your dog or cat is such a big part of the family, why not include them on game day?
+They can’t have buffalo wings or guacamole (avocado is toxic to dogs), but we’ve got healthy alternatives for cooking for your pet!

-[Remember, always consult your veterinarian before giving new foods to your pet, and do not overfeed.]
+[Remember, always consult your veterinarian before cooking for your pet the first time, and do not overfeed.]

 Healthy Dog Stew: A staff favorite here at Michelson Found Animals, create this hearty stew by combining freshly ground turkey, yams, steel cut oats, spinach, and green peas.
-This stew freezes well, allowing your pup to enjoy this delicious dish more than once!
+This stew freezes well, making it an easy dish when cooking for your pet!

 3 lbs ground turkey (We prefer the 15% fat / 85% lean turkey)

 ¾ to 1 cup of steel cut oats

 1lb spinach (fresh or frozen)

 1. Wash the yams and chop into medium sized chunks (the smaller the chunks, the faster the stew will be ready).
 Using a large non-stick pot, place the yams in the pot and cover with enough water to have about two inches of water over the yams.